 The quince insists on preparation.
 It insists on patience.
 It’s worth the wait.

 Regrettably, people consume less of them today than ever before.
-For the generation of our grandmothers it was unthinkable not to have a few young quinces strategically placed around home from where they’d expel their magical aroma as they ripened.
+For the generation of our grandmothers it was unthinkable not to have a few young quinces strategically placed around the home from where they'd expel their magical aroma as they ripened.

 Back in the day when you visited a friend or a neighbor in Serbia the first thing they brought you was a small bowl of poached quinces in simple syrup, along a glass of water.